Dental General Anesthesia

 What is dental general anesthesia?

-What special considerations are associated with the general anesthesia appointment?
+What are the risk associated with dental general anesthesia?

 From the Newsdesk